zopefoundation/zope.password/README.txt

    incorporates a salt into the password when encoding it.
 This password manager is compatible with passwords used in LDAP databases.

-It is strongly recommended to use SSHAPasswordManager, as it's the most secure one.
+It is strongly recommended to use SSHAPasswordManager, as it's the most secure.

 Usage
 -----